-This is the best way to navigate through Joshua Tree as it allows you to reach your destinations with ease.
-There are two main ways to enter the park by car—through Park Boulevard and through Pinto Basin Road.
+This is the best way to navigate through Joshua Tree, allowing you to reach your destinations easily.
+There are two main ways to enter the park by car: Park Boulevard and Pinto Basin Road.

-Park Boulevard runs between Twentynine Palms and Joshua Tree, so you can get into the park via the Northern and Western Entrances.
+Park Boulevard runs between Twentynine Palms and Joshua Tree, so you can enter the park via the Northern and Western Entrances.
 Meanwhile, Pinto Basin Road cuts across the park from the North Entrance Station towards the Cottonwood Entrance along I-10.

 - By foot

 Inside the premises of the Joshua Tree National Park, there are some spots that you can get to on foot.
-For instance, you can walk from the Arch Rock Trail all the way to Skull Rock.
-While it needs lots of effort, it can be convenient, especially at times when parking spots are tight.
+For instance, you can walk from the Arch Rock Trail to Skull Rock.
+While it needs lots of effort, it can be convenient, especially when parking spots are tight.